agis/zazu/README.md

 # Zazu, your majordomo

-Zazu is an experimental IRC bot written written in Erlang.
+Zazu is an experimental IRC bot that does nothing interesting yet.

 ### Usage